 We are pleased to announce that LiNC has worked out a temporary solution to deal with the loss of provincial delivery services.
-Starting the week of May 20, we will be exchanging and returning requested items within LiNC again.
 There will be a once/week delivery from each library but the days may vary depending on the library.
-Unfortunately, at this time we cannot offer inter-library loan services for materials not owned by any of these libraries, you can request an interlibrary loan at the library or email us at email@example.com .
+If your item is not owned by any of these libraries, you can request an interlibrary loan at the library or email us at email@example.com .

 • Fort Erie Public Library

 • Grimsby Public Library

 LiNC Frequently Asked Questions

 • If you are a library cardholder of any of the LiNC libraries then you automatically have a LiNC library card and can request and borrow materials from any of the LiNC libraries

 How do I get a LiNC library card?